d-morrison/IntroStatActivities/_book/07-inference-CI-1cat.md

 \vspace{0.5in}

-In today's activity, we will use bootstrapping to find the 95% confidence interval.
+In this week's activity, we will use bootstrapping to find the 95\% confidence interval.
 See Section 5.3.2 for more information on bootstrapping.

 3. In your own words, explain the bootstrapping process.
 \vspace{0.5in}

-4. Write the conclusion to your test from last week.
+4. Write the conclusion to your test from activity 6.

 \vspace{0.5in}